zendbit/slackbuildtools/README.md

-# slackbuildtools
+# slaptbuild
-Slackbuild is simple wrapper for managing slackbuild.org tree.
+slaptbuild is simple wrapper for managing slackbuild.org tree.
 This application not offically related with slackbuild.org